 Scleropyrum pentandrum (Dennst.)
-Mabb belonging to family Santalaceae is a small tree, commonly found in the ever green sacred groves of northern Kerala.
+Mabb from family Santalaceae is a small tree, commonly found in the evergreen sacred groves of northern Kerala.
 It is traditionally used for its anti - inflammatory activity.
 It is used for various activities by tribal people in different parts of the world.
-Much works on this plant is not done till and the present study explains the macro and microscopic and phytochemical characters of the leaves of scleropyrum pentandrum.
+Only few scientific works were reported till and the present study explains the macro and microscopic and phytochemical characters of the leaves of Scleropyrum pentandrum.